jparsec/jparsec/README.md

 ## 2025-10-23
 * If you are on Java 21+, prefer using Google Mug [Dot Parse](https://github.com/google/mug/blob/master/dot-parse/README.md) — a re-imagined parser combinator library:
-  * The API uses static type to completely eliminate infinite loops or accidental left recursions caused by zero-consumption parser — traditionally painful to debug in current jparsec or similar combinator or PEG libraries.
+  * The API uses static type to completely eliminate infinite loops or left recursions caused by zero-consumption parser — traditionally painful to debug in current jparsec or similar combinator or PEG libraries.
   * It supports lazy, streaming parsing through the [`parseToStream()`](https://google.github.io/mug/apidocs/com/google/common/labs/parse/Parser.html#parseToStream(java.io.Reader)) and [`probe()`](https://google.github.io/mug/apidocs/com/google/common/labs/parse/Parser.html#probe(java.io.Reader)) methods.
-  * Significantly lower ceremony.
+  * Significantly lower boilerplate.
 For example to parse by tokens, just use `.parseSkipping(Character::isWhitespace, input)`.
   * Extremely compact footprint (1/5 the size of jparsec).
   * Embraces modern Java (`Stream`, pattern matching).
   * Offers a regex and a csv parser out-of-the-box.
 You can also check out the [code](https://github.com/google/mug/blob/master/dot-parse/src/main/java/com/google/common/labs/csv/Csv.java) as examples for how easy it is to build moderately complex parsers in few lines of code.